-There are hundreds of shipwrecks off the United States and Canadian coast, and many represent a terrible loss of life and property and pollution of the seas and shore.
-Over time, many of these ships become places of interest to divers, archaeologists, and fishers as they teem with wildlife.
+Hundreds of shipwrecks are off the United States and Canadian coast, and many represent a terrible loss of life and property and pollution of the seas and shore.
+Over time, many of these ships become places of interest to divers, archaeologists, and anglers as they teem with wildlife.

 Shipwrecks are teeming with a fantastic abundance of marine life.
-Many marine animals and plants need to attach themselves to something to live, and shipwrecks provide a home for them.
+Many marine animals and plants need to attach themselves to something to live, and wrecks provide a home for them.

 Shipwrecks of North America